MichaelMigacev/3DPrintYourBrain/README.md

 2. Pulling the Docker Image
 3. Downloading the Freesurfer Licence
 4. Pulling the Repository
-5. Setting up the files
+5. Setting up the Files
-6. Running the container
+6. Running the Container
-7. Running/Setting up the script
+7. Running/Setting up the Script
 8. Using Meshlab

 ### 1. Installing Docker Desktop